sujims22/Semantic_Segmentation_Cracks/README.md

 ## Directory and File Descriptions

-- `CNN Models/`: This directory contains the convolutional neural network models developed for the project, featuring different architectures for semantic segmentation.
+- `README.md`: The main document that provides a detailed description of the project, instructions for setting up and running it, and other essential information for users and contributors.
+- `requirements.txt`: A crucial file listing all the Python dependencies needed to run the project.
+This file should be used to set up an appropriate Python environment.
+- `.gitignore`: Tells Git which files or directories to ignore, preventing unnecessary files from being included in the repository.
 - `Damage dataset/`: Includes the dataset with images of structural damage.
 The README within this folder provides details on the dataset's characteristics and usage guidelines.
 - `Data Processing/`: Houses scripts and Jupyter notebooks used for preprocessing the data, preparing it for analysis and model training.
-- `requirements.txt`: A crucial file listing all the Python dependencies needed to run the project.
-This file should be used to set up an appropriate Python environment.
-- `.gitignore`: Tells Git which files or directories to ignore, preventing unnecessary files from being included in the repository.
+- `CNN Models/`: This directory contains the convolutional neural network models developed for the project, featuring different architectures for semantic segmentation.
+- `Transformer Models/`: This directory hosts the transformer-based models, reflecting the latest advancements in deep learning for image analysis.
 - `Project_Presentation.pptx`: Contains presentation slides that offer a comprehensive overview of the project, including its aims, methods, and key results.
-- `README.md`: The main document that provides a detailed description of the project, instructions for setting up and running it, and other essential information for users and contributors.